Semi-discrete modeling of systems of wedge disclinations and edge dislocations via the Airy stress function method: The mechanical model

 \subsection{Disclinations in terms of the Airy stress function}

 In this subsection, we rewrite the incompatibility condition in \eqref{incfinal} in terms of the Airy stress function $v$ introduced in \eqref{airy}.
 To this purpose, assume that $\alpha\equiv 0$\,, so that \eqref{incfinal} coincides with \eqref{compa300}.
-Here and henceforth we use the symbols $n$ and $t$ to denote the external unit normal and tangent vectors, respectively, such that $t=n^{\perp}=(-n_2;n_1)$\,; in this way, the ordered pair $\{n,t\}$ is a right-handed orthonormal basis of~$\R^2$\,.
+Here and henceforth we use the symbols $n$ and $t$ to denote the external unit normal and tangent vectors {to the boundary of $\Omega\subset\R^2$\,}, respectively, such that $t=n^{\perp}=(-n_2;n_1)$\,; in this way, the ordered pair $\{n,t\}$ is a right-handed orthonormal basis of~$\R^2$\,.

 Consider $v\colon\Omega\to\R{}$ and let $\sigma=\sigma[v]=\Airy(v)$ (see \eqref{airy}) and $\epsilon[v]=\C^{-1}\sigma[v]$ (see \eqref{strain_stress}).
 Then, formally,

 As customary in mechanics, we refer to the zero-stress boundary condition $\C\epsilon[v]\,n=0$ on $\partial\Omega$ as \textit{traction-free}.
 With some abuse of notation, we also name traction-free the same boundary condition measured in terms of the tangential component of the Hessian of the Airy potential, that is $ \nabla^2 v\, t=0$ on $\partial\Omega$.